March 22, 2021

 NGSA and the Center for LNG Request FERC Rehearing of Weymouth Compressor Order

-(Washington, D.C.) – The Natural Gas Supply Association (NGSA) and the Center for LNG (CLNG) released the following joint statement in anticipation of the inauguration of President-elect Joe Biden tomorrow.
+(Washington, D.C.) – The Natural Gas Supply Association (NGSA) and the Center for LNG (CLNG) today filed a joint request for rehearing of the Federal Energy Regulatory Commission’s (FERC) Weymouth Compressor Order.

 In their comments, NGSA and CLNG strongly urged the Commission to reconsider its actions in the Weymouth Order.